eda-ricercatore/sardegna-scala/notes/scala-notes.md

 Note that when programming languages are design, or being refined,
-	they may include syntactic sugar, syntactic salt, syntactic saccharin, and syntactic syrup to facilitate computer programming in a, or a set of, given programming paradigm(s)
+	they may include syntactic sugar, syntactic salt, syntactic saccharin, and syntactic syrup (i.e., programming language features) to facilitate computer programming in a, or a set of, given programming paradigm(s) \cite{WikipediaContributors2017j,
-	\cite{WikipediaContributors2017v}.
+	WikipediaContributors2017v}.